Welcome to the LETRINT project!

 The full mapping and legal contextualization of multilingual text production (Phase 1) is the first step to build a series of tailored corpora for the analysis of discourse features and translation quality indicators (Phase 2), particularly as regards terminological hybridity and decision-making, as well as translation issues leading to formal corrigenda.
-In turn, these analyses inform the selection of sample texts for the assessment of levels and perceptions of legal translation quality, and their relation to legal translation competence (Phase 3), with a view to supporting quality assurance applications and recommendations (Phase 4) (see more details of phases completed or near completion in “Findings and outputs”).
+In turn, these analyses inform the selection of sample texts for the evaluation of legal translation quality and its connection to legal translation competence (Phase 3), with a view to supporting quality assurance applications and recommendations (see more details of phases completed or near completion in “Findings and outputs”).

 The project builds on four pillars developed by LETRINT’s principal investigator, Prof. Fernando PRIETO RAMOS, in the interdisciplinary field of Legal Translation Studies: (1) the central functions and common challenges of legal translation in the development of international and supranational law (Prieto Ramos 2014a); (2) a multidimensional model for decision-making in legal translation (Prieto Ramos 2014b); (3) an integrative model of competence development in this area (Prieto Ramos 2011); and (4) a holistic approach to legal translation quality, encompassing process, competence and product (Prieto Ramos 2015).